DanielTockan/Skii/README.md

 ![Plan](./resources/screenshots/plan_to_production.png)

 I took charge of the project management aspects for Skii.
-We used a Kanban style agile framework to monitor and control our work and progress, with the help of a Trello board.
+We used a Kanban style agile framework to monitor and control our work and progress, with the help of a Trello board and created user stories to define MVP and our stretch goals.

 INSERT  TRELLO SCREENSHOTS HERE
 INSERT  TRELLO SCREENSHOTS HERE
 INSERT  TRELLO SCREENSHOTS HERE
 INSERT  TRELLO SCREENSHOTS HERE
-INSERT  TRELLO SCREENSHOTS HERE
+INSERT  USER STORIES HERE!!!!!!
-INSERT  TRELLO SCREENSHOTS HERE
+INSERT  USER STORIES HERE!!!!!!
-INSERT  TRELLO SCREENSHOTS HERE
+INSERT  USER STORIES HERE!!!!!!

-Daily stand-ups were held every morning, as well as regular check-ups on any blockers or progress anybody had faced.
+Daily stand-ups were held each morning, as well as regular check-ups on progress and any blockers faced.
 We were in constant communication via Zoom breakout rooms and Slack - this was particularly useful as we applied pair-programming for debugging and problem solving.

 ### Back-end:

 The first step taken was to create the schemata for the app.
-Based off of the notes from the plan created initially, we created three - one for the resorts, users and comments.
+Based off of initial planning, we created three - one for the resorts, users and comments.

 #### Schemata